rahulpudurkar/FoodPunk/README.md

 - **/assets**: Contains images, fonts, and other assets used in the app.
 - **/android**: Android-specific files and configurations.
 - **/ios**: iOS-specific files and configurations.
-- **/design**: Figma design files and other design assets.

-## Firebase Integration

-- **Authentication**: Firebase Authentication is used for user login and registration.
-- **Firestore**: Cloud Firestore is used for storing and syncing app data in real time.
-- **Cloud Functions**: Firebase Cloud Functions handle backend logic and operations.
-- **Crashlytics**: Monitors app performance and logs crashes.
-- **Analytics**: Firebase Analytics provides insights into user behavior.

 ## Contributing